Overview

 observations, and recommendations.
 For consulting or ad-hoc engagements, the Advisor may not provide a written

-documents requested are provided promptly.
+information and documents requested are provided promptly.

 Financial planning and consulting recommendations may pose a potential conflict between the interests of the